Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 3. We establish a universal [[Elevation Initiative]] through which all things [[Help One Another]] rise towards the fullness of their unique [[Potential]] and [[Flourish in Harmony]] by [[Helping All Do The Same]].
 4. We ensure that everything we do is done in service of [[One]] and [[All]] and lifts up All Creation towards the fullness of [[Potential]] - Flow / Flourishing / Expanding / Optimizing

+### Interoperable Technology Stack

+1. We design and build an interoperable technology stack that is built to transform and evolve over Time
+2. We anticipate that each functional system in the [[System of Systems]] will be swapped out every 2 to 10 years as technology transforms at an accelerating rate
+3. Data architecture and interoperability are key
+4. Human culture and processes are key

+### Backbone Technology Platform

+1. We design and build a platform that makes [[Self-Governing, Self-Sustaining, and Self-Replicating]] 1.
+People 2.
+Groups and 3.
+Projects visible to one another - see the [[Lionsberg Platform]]
+2. We connect and empower [[The Diverse Many]] parts of [[The Body]]
+3. We continuously improve the [[Service and Support System]] available to each participant
+4. We empower groups to undertake meaningful [[Projects]] and [[Quests]] that can be measured and funded in stride
+5. We enable [[Ecosystemic Flows]] of resources
+6. We establish secure and measured compute across the vast array of known human and technological sensors
 ### The Living Systems Data Model, Precision Measurement, Citizen Science and Relational AI

 1. We imagine, design, and build a [[Living Systems Data Model]] that enables: